gzmatte/trash/kos.md

 ----

-I recommend to use my Post-Install batch, which if u have a brain, u can handle it perfectly and have a lot of extra-performance.
+I recommend to use my Post-Install batch, which if u have a brain, u can handle it perfectly and have a lot of extra-performance in any Windows.

 **[Download here](https://github.com/gzmatte/atr)**